changsongl/delay-queue/README.md

 ````

 ### Introduction
-**This is project is still working in progress.
-Don't use it in production.
-I will release BETA when it is ready.**

 This project is a delay queue.
 It is based on Youzan 有赞 delay queue.
 Currently,
 it is based on Redis for storage.
-It will support more types of storages in the
-future.

 ### Highly Available
 ![arch](./doc/arch/Delay-Queue-HA.jpg)